rainforestapp/rainforest-cli/README.md

 - `OTHER COMMENTS` - Any comments you'd like to save to this test.
 All lines beginning with `#` will be ignored by Rainforest unless they begin with a supported test attribute, such as `tags` or `start_uri`.
-- `REDIRECTION FLAG` - A `true` or `false` flag to designate whether the tester should be redirected.
-This line is optional and can be omitted.
+- `REDIRECT FLAG` - A `true` or `false` flag to designate whether the tester should be redirected.
 The default value is `true`.
 This flag is only applicable for embedded tests and the first step of a test.
 - `EMBEDDED TEST RFML ID` - Embed the steps of another test within the current test using the embedded test's RFML ID.